Marwari language: Vocabulary

+Swadesh 100-word list with Marwari translations and IPA transcriptions, illustrating core vocabulary for linguistic comparison and historical linguistics.

 Writing system

 Marwari is generally written in the Devanagari script, although the Mahajani script is traditionally associated with the language.
-In Pakistan it is written in the Perso-Arabic script with modifications.
+In Pakistan, it is written in the Perso-Arabic script with modifications.
 Historical Marwari orthography for Devanagari uses other characters in place of standard Devanagari letters.

+Perso-Arabic Script

+Sample Texts

+Below is a sample text in Marwari, in standard Devanagari Script, and transliterated into Latin as per ISO 15919.